 There is something powerful in owning space.
 It gives you a clean slate, a sense of control knowing that you can do anything with it.
 Here you are, ready to finalize a project but you forget an ultimate detail which could be a culprit for whatever is possible… an old giant tree.

 You check if it’s still good.
 Meaning, whether it’s still alive or not.
 You suddenly get an idea that you could do something about it, like including it in your project.
 The possibilities, it turns out, are quite plentiful.
-You could turn them into a treehouse for kinds, or turn it into a treetop zipline.
-But how would one go about to do so.
+You could turn them into a treehouse for kids, or turn it into a treetop zipline.
+But how would one go about to do so?

-It’s important to know if it’s sturdy enough, if it’s damaging any part of the house, or whether the benefits, in general, outweigh being a pain.
+It’s important to know if it’s sturdy enough and has a safe height from the ground, if it’s damaging any part of the house, or whether the benefits, in general, outweigh being a pain.
 Ideally, it should sit at least 15 ft. away from your house.
 Besides that, let’s see first what the benefits are in having an old giant tree:

 - According to the USDA Forest Service, if your trees were strategically placed around your house, it may reduce your household’s annual air-conditioning costs by 56% and your energy consumption by 20-50% when heating.